 We'll always ask you to send your personal information (including client reference number and contact details) via private message to assist us in finding your details on our systems.
 If you post your data publicly, we may ask you to remove it to protect your privacy.

 Providing legal advice

-We are unable to provide free legal advice over social media.
-If you come to us with a generic legal question we may be able to direct you to a relevant page on our website.
-Alternatively, if we think you need to speak to a member of our legal team we will ask you to fill in the ’ form on our website so that a member of the appropriate team can call you back.
+We're unable to provide free legal advice via social media.
+If you come to us with a generic legal question, we may be able to direct you to a relevant page on our website.
+Alternatively, if we think you need to speak to a member of our legal team, we'll ask you to fill in the ’ form on our website so that a member of the appropriate team can call you back.